aksroa/Visual-portfolio/Homework/Assignment3/README.md

 $ git clone https://github.com/aksroa/Visual-portfolio.git

-$ cd cds-visual
+$ cd Visual-portfolio

 $ bash ./create_vision_venv.sh
                                                                                                                                            If some of the libraries is not installed properly you can install these manually by running the following in the terminal:

-$ cd cds-visual
+$ cd Visual-portfolio

 $ source cv101/bin/activate

 $ pip install {module_name}

 $ deactivate

 Discussion of results:
 In relation to the results, the purpose of this assignment has been reached.
 However, when I used cv2.findcountours it seems that the function has found more contours than letters, and that it is a little bit to exact.
 This is something that could be improved to next time.